briansdenny/briandenny.net-site/content/post/writing-technical-content/index.md

 ### Spoilers

-Add a spoiler to a page to reveal text, such as an answer to a question, after a button is clicked.
+You can also add a spoiler to a page to reveal text, such as an answer to a question, after a button is clicked.
+The **spoiler** block below:

 ```markdown
 {{</* spoiler text="Click to view the spoiler" */>}}